sabari038/packet-sniffer/README.md

-# network-sniffer
+# Packet Sniffer

-This is a Python script for a simple packet and network sniffer that captures and displays Ethernet, IPv4, TCP, UDP, and ICMP packets.
+This is a Python script for a simple packet sniffer that captures and displays Ethernet, IPv4, TCP, UDP, and ICMP packets.

 ## Features